Krutonium/Windows-10-Login-Background-Changer/README.md

 ## The Team
 The project was founded by Krutonium, though he hasn't done much on it in a while;
 The project has been completely overhauled and revamped by Toyz, much to Krutoniums' delight;
-The project has been helped immesely by Ironmanmark20 and darth62969, since Krutonium and Toyz are busy and bug reports take time;
+The project has been helped immesely by ethanhs and darth62969, since Krutonium and Toyz are busy and bug reports take time;
 The project is happy to have anyone who joins add themselves here;
 The project is alive ;)